 As part of a comprehensive approach to academics and learning, interventions are required for all students as appropriate.
-Students may be released from the interventions by demonstrating developmental or determined grade level proficiency on standardized tests.
-Students seeking a diploma from Gardner-South Wilmington High School must complete the above required coursework.
-All students will be required to take Mathematics during their Freshman, Sophomore, and Junior years.
-Students must also complete a minimum of 24 credits. ^{}Many colleges and universities require at least 2 years of foreign language
+Students may be released from the interventions by demonstrating developmental or determined grade level proficiency on standardized tests. ^{}Many colleges and universities require at least 2-3 years of foreign language